The Best Negotiation Exercises, Simulations and Videos

 TOP TEN DOWNLOADABLE NEGOTIATION VIDEOS

-BONUS LIST: THREE NEGOTIATION CASE STUDIES
+CHECK OUT THREE OF PON’S TOP SELLING NEGOTIATION CASE STUDIES

 1. Tommy Koh And The United States-Singapore Free Trade Agreement: Great Negotiator Series – A Case: Describes the underlying reasons for Singapore’s desire to reach a free trade agreement with the United States and the barriers to that agreement.
 B Case: Examines the various barriers and fronts of the negotiation following both nations’ support for the initiation of negotiations on a USSFTA.